Mahasweta-usc/NLP4GOV/README.md

 This preserves valuable information by identifying the exact individuals, groups or organizational instruments associated with different activities and contexts.
 Anaphora Resolution is recommended as a precursor preprocessing step to policy texts.

-**Input** : .csv file where rows are passages/sections of policy documents (Best practice : language models have text limits.
+**Input** : main.csv file where rows are passages/sections of policy documents (Best practice : language models have text limits.
 For best results, limit passages to 4 - 5 sentences.
 For even longer documents, break them down to such appropriate segments in each .csv row)

 **Output** : All individual sentences from the policy documents/sections after their anaphora resolution